DYPT-TV

 DYPT-TV (channel 11) is a television station in Metro Cebu, Philippines, serving as the Visayas flagship of the government-owned People's Television Network.
 The station maintains hybrid analog/digital transmitting facility at Sitio Babag, Brgy.
 Busay, Cebu City.

+The station is currently planning to upgrade to an originating station in the future after the Visayas Media Hub in Mandaue City will be completed in 2025.